Best Things to Do in Denmark, Western Australia

 Cost: $21 per adult

-4. Visit the Giant Tingle Tree
+The Giant Tingle Tree

 Not far from the Tree Top Walk is the Giant Tingle Tree.
 Tingles are the largest girthed eucalypt trees and are often found hollowed out in the inside.
 This means that you can walk through them.

-5. Enjoy Denmark’s Local Produce
+Try Denmark’s Local Produce

 As Denmark is located in the Australia’s Southwest, a region abundant in produce, trying some local produce should be one of your top things to do!
 You can try everything from fine wines; olives on a family-run farm to locally produced ice cream.